-It is a good idea to also ring the estate agent and check that they have the keys, and any alarm codes, enabling you to move in without difficulty once legal completion formally takes place.
+It’s a good idea to also ring the estate agent checking that they have the keys, and any alarm codes, enabling you to move in without difficulty.

 5 Take action to avoid a delayed completion

-If you know there is a real risk the completion could be delay, speak to your conveyancer, the estate agent and your buyer to try and avoid the delay.
+If you know there is a risk the completion could be delayed, speak to your conveyancer and the estate agent.

-Usually, a delay will benefit neither side, so it is desirable for both buyer and seller, and their professional advisors, to work towards resolving any possible delay.
+Usually, a delay will benefit neither side .
+Therefore, it is desirable for both buyer and seller, and their professional advisors, to work towards resolving any delay.